influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 migrates catalog v2 to v3.
 This migration is one-way; restoring the catalog backup is required to return to 3.9.

 Follow [UPGRADING-3.9-TO-3.10.md](UPGRADING-3.9-TO-3.10.md).
-When Helm performs the upgrade, rendering is blocked until `acknowledgeCatalogMigration: true` is set in the values file.
+When Helm upgrades a release without the catalog format v3 marker, rendering is blocked until `acknowledgeCatalogMigration: true` is set.
+The chart then records the marker so later upgrades do not require the flag.
+Chart 0.9.0 predates the marker and therefore requires one final acknowledgement.

+Client-side previews cannot query the live marker.
+For `helm template --is-upgrade`, client-side `helm upgrade --dry-run`, or `helm diff upgrade`, pass `--set acknowledgeCatalogMigration=true` for that command only.
+Do not persist it after the marker has been recorded.

 Template-only GitOps renderers such as Argo CD do not expose upgrade state, so the chart cannot enforce this gate.
-For those deployments, complete the guide and commit the acknowledgement to the GitOps values before synchronizing.
+Complete the guide before synchronizing.

 ### Upgrade the Chart